 Drinker Biddle has formed a Best Interest Compliance Team to address the growing need for experienced counsel to help clients navigate these evolving and overlapping federal and state “best interest” obligations.

-The interdisciplinary group of more than 20 lawyers consists of attorneys from the firm’s Investment Management, ERISA, SEC & Regulatory Enforcement Defense, Litigation/FINRA Arbitration, and Insurance Regulatory and Transactional practice areas.
+The interdisciplinary group of more than 20 lawyers consists of attorneys from the firm’s Investment Management, ERISA, SEC & Regulatory Enforcement Defense, Litigation/FINRA Arbitration, and Insurance Transactional and Regulatory practice areas.
 The Best Interest Compliance Team will help clients make decisions about questions such as:

 - What does the SEC’s proposed Regulation Best Interest mean?